Learn About PAP. Take Control of Your Journey.

 GM-CSF Therapy

 Targets the underlying macrophage dysfunction in PAP.
+May involve GM-CSF therapy using a nebulizer.

 Living with PAP can feel isolating—but you're not alone.
 We’ve gathered practical tools and links to help you get the support you need, from insurance assistance to finding a clinical trial.